perappu/perappu-blog-11ty/content/posts/lorekeeper-games-room-tutorial.md

 As an example, you can view [this repo](https://github.com/perappu/lorekeeper/tree/ext-dev/games/flappy) where one of Phaser's demo games (a Flappy Bird clone) was adapted to the Games Room extension.

+### Handling the CSRF Token

+Vanilla JS/JQuery or something like Phaser will not run into an issue with requesting a CSRF token, because you can leverage the functions built into game.blade.php, or otherwise use `{{ csrf_token() }}` to send the `X-CSRF-Token` header with your POST request.

+If you are using something like Godot or Unity, you may run into issues.
+There are several ways to circumvent this.
+You can exclude the route from CSRF -- however, I don't recommend that, as it helps prevent people from sending spoofed scores (though does not prevent it entirely).

+The cleaner way to go about it is to add a simple get request route that returns the CSRF.
+See this [StackExchange](https://gamedev.stackexchange.com/questions/202667/create-token-in-unity-to-send-post-request-to-laravel-controller) answer.
+This may be something I add to Games Room in the future.

 ### Preparing the Game for Release

 **Do NOT include the Games Room extension in your branch.** Your game should be on a completely vanilla version of the most recent core v3.
 This is to prevent merge errors if I update the extension in the future.